trel/irods_client_rest_cpp_beast/README.md

 ## Build Dependencies

-- iRODS development package
+- iRODS development package _(4.3.2 or later)_
 - iRODS externals package for boost
 - iRODS externals package for nlohmann-json
 - iRODS externals package for spdlog
 - Curl development package
 - OpenSSL development package
-- GenQuery2 package (optional)

 ## Build

-This project can be built with or without support for [GenQuery2](https://github.com/irods/irods_api_plugin_genquery2).

-GenQuery2 is disabled by default.

-### Building without GenQuery2
+**IMPORTANT: As documented under [Build Dependencies](#build-dependencies), the minimum version requirement for the iRODS development package is 4.3.2 or later.
+As a result, support for the [GenQuery2 API plugin](https://github.com/irods/irods_api_plugin_genquery2) has been removed.
+To use GenQuery2, the iRODS HTTP API must be connected to a server running iRODS 4.3.2 or later.**

-If you don't need support for GenQuery2, follow the normal CMake steps.
+To build this project, follow the normal CMake build steps.
 ```bash
 mkdir build # Preferably outside of the repository
 cd build